 Flat Roof Leaks in Heavy Rain: Causes and Solutions

-Flat roof leaks are more common than other roofs due to several factors.
+Flat roof leaks in roofing systems are more common than in other types of roofs due to several factors.
 It is because flat roofs lack the natural slope that allows water to drain off quickly, unlike pitched roofs.
-This makes them more prone to water pooling, which increases the risk of leaks.
+This design flaw makes them more prone to pooled water, significantly increasing the risk of leaks.

 That’s why heavy rain can be a nightmare for flat roofs, leading to frustrating leaks that can disrupt your life and cause damage to your property.
 This article will dive into the common causes of flat roof leaks and provide practical solutions.